 Selecting quality cannabis products takes some time and careful consideration.
 Knowing what is in the products you choose is important.
 Knowing how much of each of those ingredients or components is in a product - not just the amount but also the ratio of one key ingredient to another - is also key to anticipating the potential effects that product may produce.

 When we’re talking about cannabis products, the term “ratio” typically refers to the ratio of CBD to THC.
 These types of ratios can be expressed as CBD:THC (the amount of CBD versus THC).

-As we discussed in “The Entourage or Ensemble Effect”, the relationship between THC and CBD is interesting because it is both complementary and antagonistic meaning they both work together in some ways, but in other ways, they work “against” one another - or at least modify the effects of the other.
+As we discussed in “The Entourage or Ensemble Effect”, the relationship between THC and CBD is interesting because it is both complementary and antagonistic meaning they both work together in some ways, but in other ways, they work to modify the effects of the other.

 Here are some examples of ratios and what those ratios could mean:

 18:1 - 18 parts CBD to 1 part THC.
-With a higher CBD content compared to the THC content, this ratio tends not to be overly psychoactive and can be a good starting point for someone new to CBD or THC.
+With a higher CBD content compared to the THC content, this ratio is not overly psychoactive and can be a good starting point for someone new to CBD or THC.

 8:1 - 8 parts CBD to 1 part THC which is more of a mid-range amount of CBD.
 Again, the CBD content dominates the THC content for a tempering effect that minimizes overt psychoactivity.